Joey Wendle Player Props: Marlins vs. Orioles

 Joey Wendle At The Plate

-- Wendle is hitting .275 with 13 doubles, two triples, a home run and nine walks.
+- Wendle has 13 doubles, two triples, a home run and nine walks while hitting .275.

+- Wendle is batting .263 during his last outings and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.